ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 };
 ```

-On the register page, we register the prop containing the action data that we have just defined.
+On the register page, we declare the prop containing the action data that we have just defined.
 It is called `form`.
-(This is a really unfortunate name choice of SvelteKit, since `form` is not what we entered into the form, and something like `actionData` would be more appropriate.)
+(In my opinion, this is an unfortunate name choice of SvelteKit, since `form` is not what we entered into the form, and something like `actionData` seems to be more appropriate.)

 ```svelte
 <!-- /register/+page.svelte -->